AminZibayi/Plya/CONTRIBUTING.md

 ## TODO for contributors

 - [ ] Add i18n for zod error messages.
-- [ ] Add custom logo and favicon files.
+- [x] Add custom logo and favicon files.
 - [ ] Update vscode folder icons for folder without icons
-- [ ] Look where metadata in layout.jsx is used and put it under config if needed
 - [ ] Document a recommended production logging/monitoring stack.
 - [ ] Be more specific about policy implementation, e.g. write and segment policies regarding the functionality, not the collection